Bown Manufacturing Company: Patent activities

 William Bown was an enthusiastic experimenter with a keen eye for marketable ideas.
-He is known to have registered over 14 patents.
-Owning a patent for the famous Aeolus ball bearing amongst other products, the company was able to earn substantial royalties in addition to sales from their own manufactured products.
-The company's promotional material clearly referenced these unique selling points and illustrated the range of technical innovations introduced by the company.
+He was known to have registered over 14 patents, with a notable example being his patent for the famous Aeolus ball bearing.
+Amongst other products, the company was able to earn substantial royalties in addition to sales from their own manufactured products.
+The company's promotional material clearly referenced these unique selling points, and illustrated the range of technical innovations introduced by the company.